Ojosneaks/Ojosneaks/README.md

-## Hello there, my name's Timi and I'm trying to learn how to code and use github.
-I'm currently working on building a webscraper python project.
+## Hello there, my name's Oluwarotimi and I'm trying to learn how to code and use github.
+I'm currently learning front end web development

 <!--